Randy Feenstra

 Randall Lee Feenstra (born January 14, 1969) is an American politician and businessman serving as the U.S. representative for Iowa's 4th congressional district.
-The district covers the western border of the state, including Sioux City and Council Bluffs, but stretches as far east as Story County, Franklin County, and Marshall County, including Ames.

-A member of the Republican Party, Feenstra served as an Iowa state senator for the 2nd district from 2009 to 2021.
+The district covers the state's western border and its northwestern quadrant, including Sioux City, Ames, Council Bluffs, and Marshalltown.
+Feenstra is retiring in 2026 to run for Governor of Iowa.
+A member of the Republican Party, Feenstra served in the Iowa Senate from the 2nd district from 2009 to 2021.
 He was the Sioux County treasurer from 2006 to 2008.

 Feenstra defeated incumbent Steve King in the primary election for the Republican nomination for Iowa's 4th congressional district in 2020.
 He defeated Democratic nominee J. D. Scholten in the general election by almost 25 points and was sworn into Congress on January 3, 2021.

+Feenstra is a candidate in the Republican primary in the 2026 Iowa gubernatorial election.

 Early life and education

-Randy Feenstra was born to parents Lee and Eleanor Feenstra on January 14, 1969.
+Randy Feenstra was born on January 14, 1969, to parents Lee and Eleanor Feenstra.
 He is of Dutch ancestry.
-Feenstra graduated from Western Christian High School, where he played basketball.
-He received a bachelor's degree in business communications from Dordt University, then called Dordt College, and his MPA from Iowa State University.
+In 1987, Feenstra graduated from Western Christian High School, where he played basketball.
+He received a Bachelor of Arts in business communications in 1991 from Dordt University, then known as Dordt College.
+He later earned a Master of Public Administration from Iowa State University.
+In 2022, Feenstra received a Doctor of Philosophy in business from Northcentral University.

-Career
+Early career

-Feenstra began his career as sales manager for the Foreign Candy Company, known for being the first US company to import Warheads, later serving as city administrator of Hull, Iowa for seven years.
+Feenstra began his career as sales manager for the Foreign Candy Company, known for being the first US company to import Warheads, later serving as city administrator of Hull for seven years.
 In 2006, he was elected Sioux County Treasurer, replacing Robert Hagey.
 Randy Jacobsma replaced Feenstra in a 2008 special election, as Feenstra won his first term in the Iowa Senate that year.